How Does the CCP’s Default Management Process Maintain Market Integrity?

 By quickly containing the loss and preventing contagion, the process ensures that the non-defaulting members and the broader market can continue to function normally.

-What Is the Role of a Default Fund in a CCP Structure?
+What Is the Role of a Central Clearing House (CCP) in Mitigating Counterparty Risk?